mvysny/vaadin-on-kotlin/vok-framework-jpa/README.md

 If you plan to use NoSQL database or some other form of data fetching, then only use the [vok-util-vaadin8](../vok-util-vaadin8) module.
 You will then have to write your own data fetching layer; however you may find inspiration on how to do so, by checking the sources of this module.

+## More documentation

+* See the documentation of the [vok-util-vaadin8](../vok-util-vaadin8) module on how the filters work in general and how to use them.